Abdullrahmen/Cubar-website-servers/README.md

 * Note that these scripts use basic Puppet resources, which you can easily understand even if you're unfamiliar with them.

+And for automatic deployment of web_static, there is a function called deploy in the deploy_web_static.py file.
+It uses Fabric2 with Python 3 to automate the process.
+You can update the IP address and private key location to use it.